Haw Honey

 Space: 12-18”

-Soil: Average-moist, well drained
+Soil: Average-Moist, well drained

-Exposure: Part sun-Shade
+Exposure: Part sun-Part shade-Shade

 Fauna: Bees, flies, beetles, moth host plant

-Seeds: Flings seeds from mother plant
+Seeds: Beak-shaped fruit flings seeds from mother plant

 Deer Resistance:Medium